hdresearch/nolita/README.md

 Interact with the web with an AI model of your choice and build quick runners, pipe into your scripts, or scaffold full-stack applications.

-Nolita uses the on-device Chrome instance and supports a variety of AI models, with more on the way.
+Nolita uses a sandboxed, on-device Chrome instance and supports a variety of AI models, with more on the way.

 ## Use for quick tasks